HarudaySharma/cse-s4-notes/01 - Computer System Architecture/Notes/050420241140 - What is Pipelining.md

 - The **final result** is obtained ==after the data have passed through all segments==.
 ##### How is it possible?
 - The overlapping of computation is ==made possible by associating a register with each segment in the pipeline==
-- The register provider isolation between each segement so that each can operate on distinct data simultaneously.
+- The register provides isolation between each segement so that each can operate on distinct data simultaneously.

 >[!note]
 >*Numerical will be there*